 My approach to research has been recognised by the Emerald Literati Awards for Excellence 2020 and research roles include: Associate Editor for the Journal of Property, Planning and Environmental Law, Editorial Advisory Board for the Journal of Place Management and Development, and guest-editing a number of Special Issues.

 As a former member of both the Executive Committee and the Grants Sub-Committee for the Socio-Legal Studies Association, I continue to co-convene the Property, People, Power & Place Annual Conference Stream.
 I am also an Associate of the Centre for Regional, Social and Economic Research and a former Fellow of the Sheffield Institute for Policy Studies.

-My interdisciplinary research encompasses two key themes: law and place, and professional development.
+My interdisciplinary research encompasses two key themes: professional development, and law and place.

 Law and place: My research explores law’s manifestations across the private/public place spectrum.
 These include the home, shopping centres, greenspaces, and town and city centres, and the issues created by the blurred boundaries that can characterise them.
 This research has led to initiatives including the ESRC-funded launch of the Public Urban Green Space Group as part of the Festival of Social Sciences; supervising doctoral research (including securing funding for a Doctoral Training Alliance PhD Studentship relating to public spaces protection orders, and in conjunction with Liberty); and securing research funding from organisations including the Oak Foundation and the Royal Institution of Chartered Surveyors Research Trust, now the Property Research Trust.

 - RPA (Recognised Practitioner in Advising)